akanksha-th/podcast_fact_extractor_rag/README.md

 This project implements a **mini RAG pipeline** to:

-1. Transcribe the podcast.
+Transcribing podcasts from YouTube or audio.
-2. Chunk and embed the transcript data.
+2. Chunking and embedding transcript data.
-3. Retrieve relevant information for a user query.
-4. Generate concise, accurate answers using an LLM.
+3. Storing embeddings in a vector database.
+4. Answering user questions using retrieval-augmented generation.
+5. Generating AI-powered, structured notes from podcast transcripts.

 ## How It Works